.

 2012 Domaine de Chevalier white - pure joy, sophisticated, Fine aromatic nose of apple and acacia, lush palate with excellent acidity, fine balance, smooth aftertaste.
 Great complexity and sophisticated touch.
 Stunning wine for the vintage.
 94-95p.

-After tasting we went for "sightseeing" in the cellar, where we tasted fresh 2015 juice in both colours, astonishing 2014 white Chevalier (97p) and excellent 2014 red Chevalier (94p) and stopped to look at one single barrel of grapes from 200 years old vine growing at Place de la Victoire (see picture at the end of this article).
+After tasting, we went "sightseeing" in the cellar, where we tasted fresh 2015 juice in both colors, astonishing 2014 white Chevalier (97p) and excellent 2014 red Chevalier (94p), and stopped to look at one single barrel of grapes from 200 years old vine growing at Place de la Victoire (see picture at the end of this article).

 Dinner wines at Domaine de Chevalier

-Olivier Bernard always serves wines for dinner with vintage which the last digit is the same as the present year one.
-So we were treated with wines with digit 5 ending the vintage.
-After being welcomed with excellent champagne, 1975 “Carte d’Or” from Veuve Clicquot in magnum, we then had two whites poured in our glasses.
-I quickly guessed that it was Burgundy Chardonnay on the left and white Bordeaux on the right.
+Olivier Bernard always serves wines for dinner with vintage; the last digit is the same as the present year one.
+So we were treated to wines with digit 5 ending the vintage.
+After being welcomed with excellent champagne, we poured two whites into our glasses, 1975 “Carte d’Or” from Veuve Clicquot in magnum.
+I quickly guessed it was Burgundy Chardonnay on the left and white Bordeaux on the right.
 It was correct!
-Knowing that both wines had 5 as the last digit in the vintage and neither too young nor too old flavours, I came to the conclusion that both wines were 1985.
+Knowing that both wines had five as the last digit in the vintage and neither too young nor too old flavors, I concluded that both were in 1985.
 It was correct too!
-Olivier Bernard then revealed that on the left it was Puligny Montrachet Village from Leflaive and Domaine de Chevalier on the right.
-Both fresh and tasty with Domaine de Chevalier better with its great complexity and refinement.
+Olivier Bernard revealed that on the left, it was Puligny Montrachet Village from Leflaive, and Domaine de Chevalier on the right.
+Both fresh and tasty, with Domaine de Chevalier being better with its incredible complexity and refinement.
 PM 92p and DdCh 95p.

-So on to red wines.
-First one was a great bottle of wine with truffles, remarkable elegance and finesse, well-balanced and fine length.
-There were different guesses, but all wrong and when Olivier Bernard revealed that this wine was Cos d'Estournel 1925, we all were much surprised.
+So on to red wines; first was a great bottle of wine with truffles, remarkable elegance, and finesse, well-balanced and pleasing length.
+There were different guesses, but all were wrong, and when Olivier Bernard revealed that this wine was Cos d'Estournel 1925, we were amazed.
 93p.
-Second one was 1955 Grand Puy Lacoste, aromatic and truffy nose but on the palate it had gas like champagne or unfinished fermentation.
-Not rated.
+The second one was 1955 Grand Puy Lacoste, with an aromatic and truffy nose, but it had gas like champagne or unfinished fermentation on the palate.
+It was not rated.

 Then a trio of wines, which we all quickly detected as 1975s.
 We had Leoville Lascases, Domaine de Chevalier and Cos d'Estournel.
-1975 vintage hasn't a great reputation on Left Bank, many wines are too heavy and dry.
-However, I was pretty pleased by the performance of all three wines - I could feel the same soil flavours in 1975 Cos d'Estournel as in 1925 version added graphite and fine concentration.
+1975 vintage hasn't a great reputation on Left Bank; many wines are too heavy and dry.
+However, I was pretty pleased by the performance of all three wines - I could feel the same soil flavors in 1975 Cos d'Estournel as in the 1925 version added graphite and fine concentration.
 88p.
 1975 Domaine de Chevalier had fine fruit and tannin, remarkable complexity and length.
 89p.
-1975 Leoville Lascases had also graphite scent on the nose and powerful structure.
+1975 Leoville Lascases also had a powerful structure and a graphite scent on the nose.
 88p.

-We rounded off with two sweet wines, which didn't need much guessing concerning vintage (also 1975), but it was difficult with the name of the property.
-First one was fresher, had better sweetness and balance, more acidity and longer finish.
+We rounded off with two sweet wines, which didn't need much guessing concerning vintage (also 1975), but it was challenging with the property's name.
+The first one was fresher, had better sweetness and balance, more acidity, and a longer finish.
 It turned out to be 1975 Guiraud (94p).
-Second one had a heavier style, sweeter and was somehow a bit clumsy.
+The second one had a heavier style, sweeter, and was clumsy.
 It turned out to be 1975 Gilette Creme de Tete (92p).
-I know this property very well and it has a special way of keeping wine in small concrete vats for 20+ years before release.
+I know this property very well, and it has a unique way of keeping wine in small concrete vats for 20+ years before release.

 Raymond Lafon

-Jean-Pierre Meslier, who welcomed me, told me that also here at Raymond Lafon harvesting wasn't happening as they waited for further attacks of botrytis (see picture below).
+Jean-Pierre Meslier, who welcomed me, told me that also here at Raymond Lafon, harvesting wasn't happening as they waited for further botrytis attacks (see picture below).

-Jean-Pierre Meslier, who welcomed me, told me that also here at R.L. harvesting wasn't happening as they waited for further attacks of botrytis (see left).
+Jean-Pierre Meslier, who welcomed me, told me that also here at R.L., harvesting wasn't happening as they waited for further botrytis attacks (see the picture above).

 Anyway, there were some nice lots already in the cellars.
 As usual, he prepared a little vertical for me.

-2014 - striking acidity and sweetness, botrytised flavours of peach, oranges and mango, citrus fruits, very rich and refined, great complexity and structure, long honeyed finish.
+2014 - striking acidity and sweetness, botrytised flavors of peach, oranges, mango, citrus fruits, vibrant and refined, great complexity and structure, long honeyed finish.
 95p.

 2013 - pineapple, high acidity, pear and mango, sophisticated, great balance and depth, creamy aftertaste.
 94+p.

-2009 - walnuts and almonds and grapefruit, great acidity, very rich, complex and with excellent length.
+2009 - walnuts, almonds, and grapefruit, great acidity, rich, complex, and excellent length.
 Refined and sophisticated.
 Exceptional wine.
 96p.

-2011 - almonds, candied oranges/orange peel, apricot, grapefruit, very intense, great complexity and length.
-This fine is really something!
+2011 - almonds, candied oranges/orange peel, apricot, grapefruit, intense, great complexity and length.
+This fine is something!
 95p.

 Nairac

-Neither at this property I could notice any harvest activity, Nicolas Heeter-Tari and me went for inspection of vineyard/vines and everything looked great.
+Neither at this property could I notice any harvest activity; Nicolas Heeter-Tari and I inspected the vineyard/vines, and everything looked great.

 This time I asked Nicolas to let me taste vintages with an odd number as the last digit.